infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

 - Success: Metadata of the database.
-See the `ShowDatabaseResponse` struct, which includes:
+See the `ShowDatabaseResponse` structure, which includes:
   - `database_name`: `str` Name of the database.
   - `store_dir`: `str` Directory to the database file.
   - `table_count`: `int` Number of tables in the database.